 Plants that Purify

-Plants have a measurable beneficial effect on people: by growing plants, we can relieve stress, create calming living environments, improve physical and mental well-being, purify the air and add a decorative and (sometimes) edible element to our spaces.
+Plants have a measurable beneficial effect on people: by growing plants and living among them, plants help trigger a stress-relieving response, create calming living environments, improve physical and mental well-being, purify the air and add a decorative and (sometimes) edible element to our spaces.

 Collection of the Four Best Clean Air Plants for Your Home

 Start your own indoor air pollution cleaning brigade with this Collection of the 4 best clean air plants for your home, from Amazon.com.